 - 1. All students are required to sit with their grade level during break and lunch time.
 This is for teacher supervision, safety, dismissal times, and clean-up duty. - 2.
 Students should form a single file line for lunch.
 "Breaking" and "saving a place" are not permitted. - 3.
 Please understand that for 6th -12th lunch some items may not be available due to demand.
-We will do our best to accommodate everyone.

-- 4. Students should leave the table as clean when they leave as when they arrived.
+We will do our best to accommodate everyone. - Students should leave the table as clean when they leave as when they arrived.
 Please place trash in the proper container and clean up any spills that occur. - 5.
 Each student should use proper table manners when eating.
 Demerits will be given for unruly behavior. - 6.
 Please do not put food or beverages in lockers. - 7.
-Students are not permitted to order food to be delivered from off campus establishments; however, parents may bring lunch from off campus. - Parents may eat lunch with their child at school.
+Students are not permitted to order food to be delivered from off campus establishments; however, parents may bring lunch from off campus.

+- Parents may eat lunch with their child at school.
 If you take your child off campus to eat, please do so during their lunch period by signing them out in the front office. - 9.
 Seniors are allowed to leave twice a week for lunch with a permission slip on file in the office.
 They must not be late for their class after lunch. - 10.
-Other students are not allowed to leave campus for lunch, even with a parent's permission. - 11.
-As a part of our mission to build Christian character and develop a strong work ethic, students will be assigned clean-up duty in the lunchroom a few times during the school year.
+Other students are not allowed to leave campus for lunch, even with a parent's permission.